The Ultimate Beginner’s Guide: 3 Ways to Solve Kitten Bad Breath

 Tips to make kitten tooth brushing easy:

-- Get your kitten used to having its mouth handled by dipping your finger in tuna juice, then rubbing it around your kitten’s teeth and gums.
+- Get your kitten used to having its mouth handled by dipping your finger in tuna juice or chicken broth, then rubbing it around your kitten’s teeth and gums.

 - To make brushing comfy for your kitty, purchase a finger brush or simply wrap a piece of clean gauze around your finger.
 (Regular pet toothbrushes can be too bulky.)
 For toothpaste, don’t use your own, as it can make your kitten sick.
 Here’s one we love for fixing bad kitty breath.